otrv4/otrv4/otrv4.md

     example, you don't have the right keys), just ignore the message instead of producing an error or a notification to the user.

-Ratchet id (INT)
-  This should be set as sender's i.

 Message id (INT)
   This should be set with sender's j.